gilbertfrancois/msx/WritingASM.md

 ## Example 1

- In this example, I loosly follow Keith tutorial [Learn Z80 Assembly Lesson 3](https://www.youtube.com/watch?v=zPXmvoZz9Nk&list=PLp_QNRIYljFq-9nFiAUiAkRzAXfcZTBR_&index=3).
+ In this example, I loosly follow *Keith ChibiAkumas'* tutorial [Learn Z80 Assembly Lesson 3](https://www.youtube.com/watch?v=zPXmvoZz9Nk&list=PLp_QNRIYljFq-9nFiAUiAkRzAXfcZTBR_&index=3).
 We will make a small program in ASM that performs an add or subtract operation.
 We will make:

 - Basic program that asks for the user input and shows the result.
 - ASM program that computes and stores the result in memory.